 PT has highlighted the plight of preservation funding and how it affects Texas’ resources through its Texas’ Most Endangered Places program.
 The announcement and naming of these places are held on the steps of the Texas Capital, drawing legislators and media alike.
 These properties and places are held to a higher importance in the telling of Texas’ rich history.
 With the remaining funding for historic preservation projects slashed and the re-alignment of the National Trust for Historic Preservation, PT will continue to recognize the new places and offer support and technical advice to the previous listings.

-PT will advocate for the funding of the highly successful Texas Historic Courthouse Restoration Program, as administered by the Texas Historical Commission.
 Since its creation by the Legislature in 1999, this program of the Texas Historical Commission has provided locally-matched state funding for 83 counties.
 62 of those county courthouses will be fully restored, while an additional 64 counties with approved restoration master plans await funding.
-This year’s allotment of funding, which totaled $20 million, was awarded to 13 counties.
-THC while another 27 applications came in for consideration.
+2011-2012 funding totaled $20 million, was awarded to 13 counties while another 27 applications came in for consideration.
 Although allocations were cut to $20 million in the last legislative session, the program not only preserves and reuses these important historical buildings of Texas history, but also creates jobs, spurs additional local revitalization, and generates additional state and local revenues.

 Texas Historical Commission